norla/exp-kafka-listener/README.md

 Calculates metrics on lag and group consumption rate.

 ## API
 Exposes a single funtion that returns an object used for streaming messages and consuming
 ```
 const kafka = require("exp-kafka-listener");
 const listener = listen(options, groupId, topics);
 const readStream = listener.readStream;
-const stats = listener.stats;
 ```

 See examples below for more info.

 __Options__

  * __host__: Comma-separated list of kafka hosts.
  * __username__: If set, SASL/PLAIN authentication will be used when connecting.
  * __password__: Password for SASL authentication.